rabbibotton/elect/README.md

 # Example of using CLOG with Ceramic / electron.atom.js

-## Insructions in gener for using Ceramic Mac/Windows/Linux
+## Insructions in general for using Ceramic Mac/Windows/Linux

 The documentation for ceramic is at: http://ceramic.github.io/